firebolt-db/firebolt-db.github.io/docs/working-with-semi-structured-data/ingesting-semi-structured-data.md

 ## Extracting top-level scalars and arrays

-For the top-level keys ()`id`, `Duration`, and `tags`), the task is straightforward using the [JSON_EXTRACT](../sql-reference/functions-reference/semi-structured-functions/json-functions.md#json_extract) function.
-Although "StartTime" is also a scalar field, because there is no native DATETIME type in JSON type system, it0 requires an additional step.
+For the top-level keys (`id`, `Duration`, and `tags`), the task is straightforward using the [JSON_EXTRACT](../sql-reference/functions-reference/semi-structured-functions/json-functions.md#json_extract) function.
+Although "StartTime" is also a scalar field, because there is no native DATETIME type in JSON type system, it requires an additional step.

 `JSON_EXTRACT` accepts the following parameters: